-UCF leads the state and ranks third in the nation for the number of National Science Foundation CAREER Award recipients this year.
+UCF leads the state and ranks sixth in the nation for the number of National Science Foundation CAREER Award recipients in 2019.

-The CAREER awards are among the most prestigious in the nation.
-The awards recognize early career professionals with promising research.
-The awards are part of the NSF’s Early Career Development Program and are given to recipients who have the potential to serve as academic role models and lead their respective fields.
+The CAREER awards are among the most prestigious in the nation and include funding.
+Recognizing early-career professionals with promising research, the awards are part of the NSF’s Early Career Development Program and are given to recipients who have the potential to serve as academic role models and lead their respective fields.
+The awards are distributed over several months, with this month marks the last UCF award for the cycle.

 “The awards recognize what we’ve long known.
 We have talented faculty with a pioneering spirit and a drive to make an impact on the world,” says Elizabeth Klonoff, vice president for Research and dean of the College of Graduate Studies.
 “This year’s success also demonstrates the power of investing in people.
 I want to thank our Associate Vice President for Research and Scholarship Debra Reinhart and Faculty Fellow Saiful Khondaker for their work.
 They created a robust program that supported our faculty applying for these awards.
 The results speak for themselves.”

-For the past several years, UCF has seen the number of its CAREER awards increase, but this is a new record.
+For the past several years, UCF has seen the number of its CAREER awards increase, garnering more than 34 awards in the past 10 years.
 The process is highly competitive with thousands of scientists and engineers nationwide vying for the award.

-This year the awards to UCF translate into more than $4.5 million for the faculty to continue researching topics that range from energy to cybersecurity.
+This year the awards to UCF translate into more than $4 million for faculty to continue researching topics that range from energy to cybersecurity.
 This year’s recipients are:

 From the College of Engineering and Computer Science: